guardian/consent-management-platform/monitoring/README.md

     yarn start
 ```

+If you get the following error

+║ Looks like Playwright Test or Playwright was just installed or updated. ║
+║ Please run the following command to download new browsers:              ║
+║                                                                         ║
+║     yarn playwright install                                             ║

+delete the node_modules and run  `npx playwright install chromium`.

 To run 'local' environment, frontend and dotcom-rendering must be setup and running on your local machine.
 The defined url for a local instance of frontend is <http://localhost:9000>.
 If you'd like to change this base url, update the localBaseURL variable in src/env.ts.

 ## Transparency and Consent Monitoring Dashboard